 STEP 4.
 Determine the content of your study programme

-Individual programme and transfer of credits Classical Music
+Individual study path and transfer of credits Classical Music

 For Jazz go here.